 Lean in to the suck, and embrace the learning curve that comes with trying to master any new skill–remote work included

-So take some time during your work day to fully acquaint yourself with all the remote work software that your team is going to be using in the next few weeks (If you’re going to be using Miro, definitely give this article a look!).
+So take some time during your work day to fully acquaint yourself with all the remote work software that your team is going to be using in the next few weeks (If you’re going to be using Miro, definitely give this article on remote collaboration a look!).
 Learn the shortcuts, the tips and the tricks, handy functions and how this software can help YOUR work.
 This will give you the confidence to tackle the remote challenge head on AND will make your day more productive down the line.

 Tip 2: Stop the negativity loop